 To attend Aspen University, students must have access to a computer that meets the minimum requirements outlined below.
 In addition, some classroom activities do require the use of video technology.
-Webcams and microphones are also used for student/instructor interactions within the classroom as well as during proctored exams.
-It is required that students also have access to these devices.
+Webcams and microphones are also used for student/instructor interactions within the classroom.
+It is recommended that students also have access to these devices.